YvesCB/grammarbot2/README.md

 * react to events such as messages, joins, guild changes, reactions etc.
 * react to slash commands
 * interact with a surrealdb instance in a basic way
+* create tags, show tags and delete tags (which are basically pre-written messages)
+* create embeds

 ## Roadmap
 - [X] get basic bot running: Token, responding to a command/message